 Ceramic Thermocouple

-Thermocouples protected with Ceramic tubes or insulators provides solutions for High Temperature applications along with reducing or vacuum atmospheres.
+Ceramic Thermocouples are protected with ceramic tubes or insulators and provide solutions for High Temperature applications and with reducing or vacuum atmospheres.
 Typically the thermocouples in these environments are Type R, S, B, C, K or N.

 • Type B platinum based thermocouples can operate up to 3,092°F (1700°) and works in air or oxidizing environments, although are sensitive to contamination from a furnace and/or materials being processed.

-• Type B sensors must be in vacuum-tight assemblies filled with air in a vacuum or reducing environment.
+• Type B thermocouples must be in air filled vacuum-tight assemblies when used in a vacuum or reducing environment.
 The ceramic tube protection material must be compatible with the environment.

 • Type R and S thermocouples are typically used at 2000°F (1100°C) and Higher temperatures up to 2700°F (1480°C)